 It is a completely abstract device to explain matter in a quantum mechanical way.
 There isn't a way to verify its existence - it just works.
 It is only an equation, assembled using an assortment of letters, numbers, shapes, and meanings that precisely equals the expected behaviour of quanta (bits of matter).

-I'll also explain it differently: every object around us is an arrangement of matter.
-Each arrangement can only be understood as a series of words, numbers, and other meaningful patterns.
+I'll also explain it differently: every object around us is an arrangement of matter and each arrangement can only be understood as a series of words, numbers, and other meaningful patterns.

-I believe that our brains did not create the concepts of letters, numbers, shapes, and meanings - these are unavoidable dimensions of the universe.
+Our brains did not create the concepts of letters, numbers, shapes, and meanings - these are inherent dimensions of the universe.

 Everything in the Universe is always framed by the 12 dimensions of mindspace.

-...and once matter is described in 12 dimensions, we're no longer referring to matter, but instead we're referring to symbols.
+And as we describe matter in 12 dimensions, we're no longer referring to matter, but instead we're referring to symbols.